MatheusAbmix/abmix-telefone/replit.md

 The architecture emphasizes modularity, scalability, and ease of deployment.
 Key decisions include:
 - Exclusive use of FaleVono as the telephony provider for streamlined integration.
 - ESM for modern JavaScript development and compatibility with Vite.
+- CommonJS module loading for SIP library via createRequire (fixes "sip.send is not a function").
+- Singleton pattern for SIPService to prevent multiple stack instances.
 - Containerization with Docker for consistent deployment across environments.
 - Comprehensive `DEPLOY.md` documentation for simplified setup and troubleshooting.
 - Robust error handling and state management for SIP dialogues.

+### Known Limitations
+- **Replit Development Environment**: UDP ports are blocked, preventing SIP registration in development mode.
+The system will show timeout errors when attempting calls. **Solution**: Deploy to production (EasyPanel, VPS, or local Docker) where UDP traffic is allowed.

 ## External Dependencies